 “Come in.
 We are going there, we can drop you.”

-The car was now moving fast on highway, the old man and the boy were staring at me continuously.
+The car was now moving fast on the highway, the old man and the boy were staring at me continuously.
 The boy had a fixed creepy grin, which was way too discomforting.
 I had forgotten everything about Bhangarh, and now was praying to get out of the vehicle alive.
 Suddenly the driver took off the highway, saying he has to visit somewhere quickly and pick one more person up, and then they will continue.
 At 3 am, seriously?
 He parked the car in front of a huge lit tent, got down and ran away in hurry, leaving us behind.

-The lady in front, turned back and smiled.
+The lady in front turned back and smiled.
 This was getting unbearable, I thought of getting down and running away, but I didn’t know where was I. To check, I took out my phone, and turned to Google maps to know where was I. No signals!
-Soon, the driver returned with another man, over six feet tall, dressed in kurta, dhoti, huge turban with a thick bamboo cane in his hand.
+Soon, the driver returned with another man, over six feet tall, dressed in a kurta, dhoti, huge turban with a thick bamboo cane in his hand.
 He entered and seated himself next to the old man on my right.
 Now, we were seven in the car – I was trapped in a car, with a sleeping child (who was kidnapped?) and five creepy humans.
-The boy on opposite, was still looking at me and smiling, when the woman in front asked a couple of questions – starting with my name and what I do
+The boy on the opposite was still looking at me and smiling when the woman in front asked a couple of questions – starting with my name and what I do

 I kept talking, making random stories and the boy kept looking at me – with the constant grin.
 Soon, we reached Dausa, and the man dressed in white got down and ran away.
-I open the door from my end as well to get out, but, driver stopped me.
+I open the door from my end as well to get out, but, the driver stopped me.
 “I’ll drop you further in.”